nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 	-	Windows commands work irrespective of the presence of whitespace between the command and its options, unlike UNIX where whitespace is mandatory.

-	-	UNIX commands make use of POSIX systems calls whereas Windows commands don't.
+	-	UNIX commands make use of POSIX systems calls whereas Windows commands doesn't.

 ##